-And even if you’re not sick, start listening to your body/Inner Guide/Intuition today.
-This will help you tremendously too.
-With practice, you’ll learn what your body needs now and if ever you do get sick you’ll be that much more knowledgeable so you too can skillfully navigate through the medical world and make better decisions for yourself.
+Even if you’re not sick, I strongly suggest that you start listening to your body/Inner Guide/Intuition today.
+Practice, practice, practice.
+This will help you tremendously for with practice, you’ll learn what your body needs.
+Whether you’re sick today or not, you’ll become far more skillful, and like me, you too will be able to skillfully navigate through the medical world and make better decisions for yourself.

-I suggest finding a professional who’s been trained in the field of trauma.
-(For help finding one, look below.)
-As strange as it sounds, I actually denied for years that I ever experienced any trauma at all.
-I KNEW NOTHING ABOUT TRAUMA BUT “KNEW” I NEVER HAD A TRAUMA.
-I’d refused to go there.
-When I was young, I’d been taught that I had to be strong and this is what my family insisted from me even after I got seriously ill.
-(For example, my brother and I have never even discussed that I had a brain tumor or ever was sick at all.
-I’m guessing in his mind I never needed or deserved his help like most of the members of my family due to their own inability to emotionally cope.
-Consequently, for years I only focused on being happy and grateful and making sure I did everything I could to increase the comfort of those around me.
-I didn’t want anyone to be uncomfortable because of my illness (like my family obviously was).
-But I paid a very high price for focusing on their fears, and how much this saddened me, and not on my own.
-Symptoms of trauma began to appear and I didn’t know what the heck was going on.
-Increasing fatigue and fears of being in public kept me withdrawn and fearful for years.
-I would only show myself in public when I felt safe.
-As things became intolerable (and I felt like a failure for not being strong enough), I finally went to counseling.
-My counselor, Alexis gently pointed out beliefs I’d developed and behaviors and fears I had were quintessential to someone who’d been traumatized.
-But I’d had no idea and am still discovering how deeply these repeated traumas have burrowed themselves inside of me.
-Freeing them has been liberating!
+I suggest finding a professional who’s been trained in the field of trauma because having a serious illness is traumatic.
+(For help in finding one (most are near me), see my suggestions below.)
+As strange as it sounds, I denied that I ever experienced any traumas for years!
+I KNEW NOTHING ABOUT TRAUMAS BUT I “WAS SURE” I’D NEVER HAD ONE.
+In hindsight, I can see that I simply wasn’t ready to confront this, so I refused for a long time.
+When young, I’d been taught that I had to be strong, and after I got seriously ill my family insisted I continue to be.
+(For example, my brother and I have never even discussed that I had a brain tumor, cancer or was ever was sick at all – due to his inability to emotionally cope and because he gets easily overwhelmed.)
+Consequently, for years I only focused on being happy and grateful and making sure I did everything I could to put all those around me for at ease.
+I didn’t want anyone to be uncomfortable because of my illness (like the members in my family obviously were).
+By focusing on their fears and discomfort, I did myself no favor.
+When symptoms from all my traumas began to appear, and I didn’t know what was going on.
+Increasing migraines and fatigue and a mistrust of others kept me withdrawn and anxious for years.
+Only when I felt safe would I go out in public.
+I thought of myself as a failure for not being strong enough, so finally I went to counseling.
+My counselor, Alexis, a trauma specialist, gently pointed that my behavior and fears were quintessential behaviors of someone who’d been traumatized.
+But I’d had no idea.
+Facing this and freeing these constrictions from my body has been liberating!

-In 2011 I overcame breast cancer in just five months using a natural protocol developed by the late Bill Henderson, author of the book titled Cancer Free.
-I’d been told I had to get a mastectomy within a month or it would be far too dangerous.
+In 2011, I overcame breast cancer in just five months using a natural protocol developed by the late Bill Henderson, author of the book titled Cancer Free.
+I’d been told I had to get a mastectomy within a month, or I could possibly die from the cancer.
 Is the protocol I used for everyone?
 Absolutely not for we all are individuals and what’s good for me may not be good for you.
-But whether you decide to use conventional treatment or use a natural remedy, know that there are practically always choices and time to decide.
-Take time to do research to find the best treatment for you.
-There are many ways of treating cancer but I am not a doctor.
+But whether you decide to use conventional treatment or use a natural remedy, know that we practically always have choices, and we have time to decide.
+Research, like I did, to find the best treatment (for you for there are many ways of treating cancer, for example.)

 For those of you who live locally I highly recommend a doctor who’s been a Godsend to me – Dr. Jaime Lee, who practices in Groton, CT.
-To those of you who live elsewhere no matter what kind of treatment you choose to treat cancer, please make an appointment with any doctor who practices natural medicine because even if you are having having chemotherapy or radiation, for example, she’ll have ways that will not only make you more comfortable but will support your body to heal more efficiently.
-Also know that I get a thermography test every year from Dr. Lee which shows if there’s any sign of cancer SEVEN years before conventional tests do, giving plenty of time to treat it.
-If everyone got this test annually, NO ONE WOULD EVER DIE OF CANCER (and the same thing with alzheimer’s).
-I highly recommend all to get this test!
-And you can call Dr. Lee to find a doctor that’s near to you.
+To those of you who live elsewhere no matter what kind of treatment you choose to treat cancer, please make an appointment with any doctor who practices natural medicine.
+Even if you are having chemotherapy or radiation, for example, she’ll suggest ways that will not only make you more comfortable but will support your body to heal more efficiently.
+Also, know that I get a thermography test every year from Dr. Lee which shows if there’s any sign of cancer SEVEN years before conventional tests do, giving plenty of time to treat the disease.
+If everyone got this test annually, I have been told that NO ONE WOULD EVER HAVE TO DIE OF CANCER (and the same thing with Alzheimer’s and all diseases because there would be plenty of time to treat them.
+I highly recommend to all that you get this test.
+And if you don’t live nearby, you can call Dr. Lee to find a doctor that is near to you.

 Alexis Heitman, MA, LMHC, LCDP is a certified AEDP therapist who practices psychotherapy in Rhode Island.
 AEDP is a model of therapy that is both relational and experiential.
 By working experientially with trauma, loss and pain in the context of a supportive therapeutic relationship, AEDP helps to transform human suffering.
 Recognizing that we are all wired for healing, it seeks to foster this innate capacity for growth and transformation.
 To help you find a therapist here is the AEDP Therapist Directory which “has roots in and resonances with many disciplines — among them interpersonal neurobiology, attachment theory, emotion theory and affective neuroscience, body-focused approaches, and last but not least, transformational studies.”